jsmensah002/Hybrid-Physics-ML-Stage1-Residual-Modeling/README.md

 - Linear Regression: RMSE = 0.0938, MAE = 0.0758, R² = 0.1402
 - Gradient Boosting: RMSE = 0.0389, MAE = 0.0310, R² = 0.8522
 - XGBoost: RMSE = 0.0073, MAE = 0.0053, R² = 0.9949
 - XGBoost was selected as the correction layer based on superior performance across all metrics.
 The final hybrid prediction combines the physics baseline with the XGBoost correction.
-SHAP explainability was applied to the correction layer to identify which features most drove the physics gap.
+SHAP explainability was applied to the correction layer to identify which features drive the physics gap the most.

 Final Model Comparison:
 - Physics Only: RMSE = 0.3277, MAE = 0.3119, MAPE = 37.99%, R² = 0.9352